FarabiInnovations/agent_network_analysis/definitions.md

- The 'ignore' value set to 1 will ignore the error policy for that node and behave as a classic system output (with some lingering limited default uncertainty applied i.e. for considerting things like latency etc.), with all other risk metrics still applying to the node, i.e. this would be a node that is not producing transformer output.
-This could be any non-LLM system component, (event bridge etc.).
+ The 'ignore' value set to 1 will ignore the error policy for that node and behave as a classic system output (with some lingering limited default uncertainty applied i.e. for considerting things like latency etc.), with all other risk metrics still applying to the node, i.e. this would be a node that is not producing transformer output, or any system part that is not producing a distribution of outcomes, e.g. event bridge etc.

 #### Design Pattern Threats, Agentic or otherwise (design_threats.csv)